IMMM-SFA/xu_etal_2022_sdata/README.md

     - July WRF data: held in M02_EnergyPlus_Forcing_Historical_LowRes.
 The folder structure is similar to the annual_WRF/M02_EnergyPlus_Forcing_Historical_LowRes_ann_<year> folders
-    - WRF grid latitude longitude for two resolutions,
+- geojson or shapefiles of regions of analysis
-        - coarse grid:
+    - coarse WRF grid:
       M02_EnergyPlus_Forcing_Historical_LowRes/meta/wrf-grids-origin.geojson.
       This grid corresponds to the epw files used in EnergyPlus simulations.
-        - fine grid: high res grid for reporting/wrf-grids-origin.geojson.
+    - fine WRF grid: high res grid for reporting/wrf-grids-origin.geojson.
 This grid system is used in reporting
     - census tract: domain/tl_2018_06_tract/tl_2018_06_tract.shp.
 This is
       used in reporting.
+    - city boundary: input_data/domain/City_Boundary.geojson
+    - county boundary: input_data/domain/la-county-boundary.geojson
 - Prototype Building Models: held in folder "LA Prototypes"
     - commercial buildings: most commercial building models are held in Com (OS_Standards).
 The Com need mod folder contains models for Religious